wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 instance must maintain their own kernel image and a full set of system states for supporting an OS.
 Second, startup latency is also a concern, since the VMM needs to boot up a full kernel, which typically takes seconds.

+This paper presents Firecracker, a lightweight VMM implementation targeting running arbitrary binaries without recompilation on minimum Linux kernel, with an explicit simplicity and minimalism design goal.
+Firecracker is implemented in Rust as a middle layer between Linux KVM driver and Linux system calls.